gabrieldansereau/ms_downscaling_metawebs/README.md

 scales [@Martins2022GloReg].
 To do so, we rasterized the Canadian subset of the global map of ecoregions from [@Dinerstein2017EcoApp; also used by
 @Martins2022GloReg], which resulted in 44 different ecoregions.
-For every measure we report (*e.g.* species richness, number of links), we calculated the median site value for each ecoregion, as a way to avoid bias due to long tails in the distributions.
+For every measure we report (*e.g.*, species richness, number of links), we calculated the median site value for each ecoregion, as a way to avoid bias due to long tails in the distributions.
 We also measured within-ecoregion variation as the 89% interquantile range of the site values in each ecoregion [threshold chosen to